I’m an insomniac and subsequently, a voracious reader…

 I decided to put up.

 I’ve always wanted to write professionally but frankly wasn’t brave enough to try.
 Mass rejection anyone?
 It never seemed liked a practical option anyway with a husband, three daughters born within five years and bills to pay.
-But, my kids are grown now with children of their own (five beautiful grandchildren and counting) and independent publishing is legit.
+But, my kids are grown now with children of their own (six beautiful grandchildren) and independent publishing is legit.
 And that husband I mentioned earlier?
 He told me to go for it, supporting me emotionally and financially all the way.
 Being married forever, old as dirt, and established in life does have a few benefits.

 I have had stories rolling around in my head for decades.
 Bringing them to life is beyond unreal.
 It’s a dream come true.